23f2001959/demo-task-8c0635b1/README.md

 # Snake and Ladder Game

+## Summary
-This project aims to create a fully functional browser-based Snake and Ladder game in a single HTML file.
-The game includes a 10x10 game board, two players, dice rolling functionality, player token movement, snake and ladder logic, turn indicator, winner detection, and a reset button.
+This project aims to generate a complete, functional browser-based Snake and Ladder game in a single HTML file.
+The game includes a 10x10 game board, two players, dice rolls, player token movement, snake and ladder logic, turn indicator, winner detection, and a reset button.
+All CSS and JavaScript code is inline in the HTML file for easy access and usage.

 ## Setup

-To run the game, simply copy the entire contents of the `index.html` file and paste it into a new HTML file.
-Open the HTML file in your preferred browser to start playing the game.
+Simply copy the content of the `index.html` file and paste it into a new HTML file.
+Save the file and open it in a web browser to start playing the Snake and Ladder game.

 ## Usage

-- Click the "Roll Dice" button to roll the dice and move your player token accordingly.
+- To start the game, click the "Roll Dice" button to roll the dice and move the player token accordingly.
+- The current player's turn is indicated on the screen.
-- The current dice value is displayed prominently on the page either as a large number or as a graphic near the "Roll Dice" button.
+- The dice value is displayed as a large number or graphic near the Roll Dice button.
-- Follow the instructions on the screen to navigate through the game board using the snake and ladder shortcuts.
+- Players move along the game board based on the dice roll and encounter snakes or ladders.
-- The game will indicate whose turn it is and display the winner once the game ends.
+- The game continues until a player reaches the last tile and is declared the winner.
-- Use the "Reset" button to start a new game.
+- Click the "Reset Game" button to start a new game.

 ## Code Explanation

-The game is built using inline CSS and JavaScript within the `index.html` file.
-The JavaScript code controls the game logic, player movement, dice rolling, turn management, snake and ladder effects, and winner detection.
-The CSS styling ensures the game board layout and player token display.
+The HTML file includes all necessary CSS and JavaScript code inline.
+The game logic is implemented using JavaScript functions for dice rolling, player movement, snake and ladder effects, turn handling, winner detection, and game reset.
+CSS styles are used to create the game board layout and design elements.
+The HTML structure is organized to display the game elements, player tokens, dice visualization, turn indicator, and game board.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Feel free to modify and use the code for your own purposes.

+**Enjoy playing the Snake and Ladder game!**